rpatil524/datamesh-manager-connector-databricks/README.md

 The agent for databricks is a Spring Boot application that uses the [datamesh-manager-sdk](https://github.com/datamesh-manager/datamesh-manager-sdk) internally, and is available as a ready-to-use Docker image [datameshmanager/datamesh-manager-agent-databricks](https://hub.docker.com/repository/docker/datameshmanager/datamesh-manager-agent-databricks) to be deployed in your environment.

+## Features

+- **Asset Synchronization**: Sync tables and schemas of the Unity catalog to the Data Mesh Manager as Assets.
+- **Access Management**: Listen for AccessActivated and AccessDeactivated events in the Data Mesh Manager and grants access on Databricks to the data consumer.

 ## Usage

 Start the agent using Docker.
 You must pass the API keys as environment variables.